-- The Chief Constable manages all complaints against the Force, its officers and staff and ensures that the Commissioner is kept informed; - Serious complaints and matters to do with conduct are referred to the Independent Office of Police Conduct in line with the requirements of legislation; - The Police Staff Council has adopted standards of professional behaviour that reflect relevant principles enshrined in the European Convention on Human Rights and the Council of Europe Code of Police Ethics.
-These apply to all police staff; - The values of 'protecting and reassuring' are guiding principles for all staff and officers; and - In support of this standard, the Chief Constable requires all officers to remain composed and respectful (even in the face of provocation) and this is reflected in the force training undertaken.

-- Authority is only exercised in a way which is proportionate, lawful, accountable, necessary and ethical; - Implementation of the Code of Ethics and the oversight and recommendations provided by the Independent Ethics Committee; and - A system of Performance Development Reviews is in place for Police Officers and Police Staff.
+Respect: The Commissioner, the Chief Constable, their officers and staff will act with self-control and tolerance, treating members of the public and colleagues with respect and courtesy.
+Commissioner: The Commissioner is responsible for handling any complaints and conduct matters in relation to the Chief Constable, monitoring complaints against his staff, and monitoring the way in which Gwent Police complies with the requirements of the Independent Office of Police Conduct.
+Chief Constable: The Chief Constable manages all complaints against the Force, its officers and staff and ensures that the Commissioner is kept informed; Serious complaints and matters to do with conduct are referred to the Independent Office of Police Conduct in line with the requirements of legislation; The Police Staff Council has adopted standards of professional behaviour that reflect relevant principles enshrined in the European Convention on Human Rights and the Council of Europe Code of Police Ethics.
+These apply to all police staff; The values of 'protecting and reassuring' are guiding principles for all staff and officers; and In support of this standard, the Chief Constable requires all officers to remain composed and respectful (even in the face of provocation) and this is reflected in the force training undertaken.
+Implementation and embedding of the changes to the complaints and discipline system introduced by the Policing and Crime Act 2017; and An amended performance development review process to be delivered from the start of 2020/21.
+Commissioner and Chief Constable: Authority is only exercised in a way which is proportionate, lawful, accountable, necessary and ethical; Implementation of the Code of Ethics and the oversight and recommendations provided by the Independent Ethics Committee; and A system of Performance Development Reviews is in place for Police Officers and Police Staff.
 This process allows for focused performance review, and for the cascading and targeting of key objectives which are directly linked to the Police and Crime Plan and the Force Delivery Plan.